zzningxp/CMoE/README.md

 ```
 python run_reconstruct.py ~/models/$MODEL_PATH wikitext2 --mixqdense --nsamples 64 --quant-scheme 2 --not-quant-lm-head
 ```

+**Proble quantization: is not nessesary to directly quantize the model, it is an experimental ablation method.**

 Layer Probe quantization: When using --profile-only-quant-layers, it will execute extreme 2-bit quantization on the current layer while keeping other layers at 8-bit.
 When using --profile-only-quant-layers -1, it will execute extreme 8-bit quantization on all layers.
 Operator Probe quantization: When using --profile-only-quant-op, it will execute extreme 2-bit quantization on the specified operator across all layers while keeping other layers at 8-bit.